Tough Questions And Real Drinks: YES or NO | Isabel Brown

 What he would say is

-He's talking about the liberal you.
+what he would, yeah, yeah.
+He's talking about that liberal you.

-What he would say, he gets one of these, like every time.
+What he would say, he gets one of these like every time.

 He's like, hey, if you're a buttersoft, like, you know, little pudgy Pillsbury doughboy,